-- (iii) Retail Trade shall include retail traders/private retail traders dealing in essential commodities (fair price shops), and consumer co-operative stores, as per the definition given in Section I appended. - (iv) Micro Credit: Provision of credit and other financial services and products of very small amounts not exceeding Rs.
+(iii) Micro Credit: Provision of credit and other financial services and products of very small amounts not exceeding Rs.
 50,000 per borrower, either directly or indirectly through a SHG/JLG mechanism or to NBFC/MFI for on-lending up to Rs.
 50,000 per borrower, will constitute micro credit.

-- (v) Education loans: Education loans include loans and advances granted to only individuals for educational purposes up to Rs.
+- (iv) Educational loans: Educational loans include loans and advances granted to only individuals for educational purposes up to Rs.
 10 lakh for studies in India and Rs.
-20 lakh for studies abroad, and do not include those granted to institutions; - (vi) Housing loans: Loans up to Rs.
-20 lakh to individuals for purchase/construction of dwelling unit per family, (excluding loans granted by banks to their own employees) and loans given for repairs to the damaged dwelling units of families up to Rs.
+20 lakh for studies abroad, and do not include those granted to institutions. - (v) Housing loans: Loans up to Rs.
+20 lakh to individuals for purchase/construction of dwelling unit per family (excluding loans granted by banks to their own employees) and loans given for repairs to the damaged dwelling units of families up to Rs.
 1 lakh in rural and semi-urban areas and up to Rs.
 2 lakh in urban and metropolitan areas.